mkdoc/mkparse/README.md

 with an array of `lines`, the `rule` for the comment and the `start` and `end` line numbers.

+When a content block is encountered a string is pushed for inline content (between comments on a single-line or trailing content after multi-line), otherwise an array of lines is pushed.

 ### Parser

 Comment and tag parser, parses comment description and tags.